 4. Cook spaghetti.

 5. In a small pan, heat up olive oil or walnut oil, add roughly chopped mushroom and cook till slightly softened but still crunchy.
-(You can add some chopped garlic if you don’t have a date tonight )
+(You can add some chopped garlic if you don’t have a hot date planned tonight :))

 6. Warm up pesto in a pan (add some pasta water to thin it out), add cooked spaghetti and coat them with pesto.

-7. Place cooked mushroom on top and garnish with parmesan cheese.
+7. Place cooked mushroom on top and garnish with shaved parmesan cheese.